 Let’s make the actual lasagna garden with children!
 It’s quite simple and the reward is BIG!!

-My mother in-law originally shared her knowledge on lasagna gardens with me.
-Since then, I’ve taken a compost class, and talked to my knowledgeable neighbor.
+My mother-in-law originally shared her knowledge of lasagna gardens with me.
+Since then, I’ve taken a compost class and talked to my knowledgeable neighbour.

 In this article, you will learn how to make a lasagna garden with children.

 - Brown materials (contain carbon)